ai-library-examples/aix4industries/_sources/books/intro.md

 Tutorial slides can be downloaded from [here](../aix360_kdd23.pdf).

 To run the demonstrations in this tutorial, your system must meet the software requirements provided in [Setup Instructions](./prerequisites.md).
+If you are using any part of this demo tutorial, please cite {cite}`ganapavarapu2023ai`.

 You can use the table of contents below, or the sidebar, or the "next/previous page" at the bottom of this web page to navigate and switch between the demo books.

 ```{tableofcontents}
 ```